 Copywriting Law #7: Things That Seem Easy, Aren’t

-From those job bidding sites to those copywriting trainings that promise you six figures if you write online sales letters, if something seems like an easy solution with a big payoff, you’re being taken for a ride.
+From those job-bidding sites to those copywriting trainings that promise you six figures if you write online sales letters, if something seems like an easy solution with a big payoff, you’re being taken for a ride.

 The only way to create a successful business is by being willing to put in the time to learn copywriting, practice your skills, prospect for new clients, and build your portfolio.
-It’s effort, but it’s fun effort. (bidding sites, promise about six figures).
+It’s effort, but it’s fun effort.

 All those “easy,” too-good-to-be-true solutions do is waste your time and waste your money.